-Rather than serve plain oranges, here are two versions Moroccan spiced oranges, you can prepare and serve in a few minutes.
+Rather than serve plain oranges, here are two versions of Moroccan spiced oranges you can prepare and serve in a few minutes.
 Now you have a couple of recipes for fresh oranges.
 Hint: Valencia oranges work well for recipes using fresh oranges.

 The Moroccan orange is a high-quality product.
 If visiting Morocco, you will no doubt discover this yourself when enjoying orange juice at your hotel for breakfast.
-Or, you might take our advice and go for spiced oranges as a dessert.
+Or, you might take our advice and go for a Moroccan spiced orange as a dessert.

 If you are looking for an easy Moroccan dessert recipe, here are two versions of Moroccan spiced orange.
 The first recipe features oranges, cinnamon, sugar, mint and orange blossom water, which is the “secret sauce” for this version.

 Orange blossom water is also known as orange flower water.
-Strangely enough, it is a by-product of derived from bitter orange blossom when extracting their essential oils.
+Strangely enough, it is a by-product derived from bitter orange blossom when extracting their essential oils.
 It is now quite commonly used in various western cuisines.
 It is naturally very popular in Morocco and features heavily in the local cuisine.

 The following, short video shows how simple it is to prepare this Moroccan dessert recipe.
 All credit for the recipe goes to the Palais Armani Cooking School in Fes, which featured it as its dessert.

 If you don’t have orange blossom water, don’t fear as we have an another version of the recipe featuring cinnamon and toasted sesame seeds.